haisongzhang/roberta-tiny-cased/README.md

 ### Acknowledgement

-This work was done during my internship at Tencent AI Lab under the supervision of [@haisongzhang](https://github.com/haisongzhang)
+This work was done by my intern [@raleighhan](https://github.com/RaleighHan)(撖朝润) during his internship at NLP Group of Tencent AI Lab.

 ### References